cs0320/echo-gearup/README.md

 This is a very simple HTML and CSS file.
 It is provided as a reference for basic HTML style and code convention.
 In Mock, you will be building a React application, so it may not look *exactly* the same, but the general conventions are similar.

 For the Gear Up, you do not need to worry about this directory.

+# fill todos which is to make you push history of the commands

+## DISCLAIMER
+there is no one right way to build this project, we offer you stencil for a possible start, but feel free to redesign should you choose